 From the day a child starts at Saint Michael’s, they are assigned to one of the Houses that play an integral part of College life at Saint Michael’s where the older House members support the younger or new pupils.
 Events and projects that involve friendly competition between the Houses build bonds across the school years.

 Who to contact

 All pupils are assigned a personal tutor who is responsible for the academic and social welfare of a particular class.
-When students have to make academic choices at GCSE, A Level and for university entrance, they each get individual support and advice directly from our Principal and our dedicated university entrance team.
+When students have to make academic choices at GCSE, A Level and for university entrance, they each get individual support and advice directly from our Head teacher and our dedicated teachers responsible for university entrance.
 The teachers and staff at the school are always on hand to discuss and advise pupils on any problems or questions that they may have.